 I have represented hundreds of individuals helping them recover benefits arising from their injuries.
 I have successfully argued cases on behalf of my clients before the Supreme Court of Kentucky and on multiple occasions had victorious cases published by the Supreme Court, thereby changing the law in favor of my client’s position.
 These published cases are:

 - Brown-Forman Corp. v.
 Upchurch, 127 S.W.3d 615 (Ky.
 2004)

 - Ford Motor Co. v.
 Forman, 142 S.W.3d 141 (Ky.
 2004)

 - Billy Baker Painting v.
 Berry, 179 S.W.3d 860 (Ky.
 2005)

-In my years of practice, I have handled claims involving almost every type of physical / orthopedic injury arising from traumatic events, such as Bone Fractures, Torn Ligaments and Tendons and Disk Herniations, as well as cumulative / repetitive trauma conditions such as Carpal Tunnel Syndrome.
-I have also handled complex claims including Brain Injuries and development of injury-related Psychological conditions.
-Further, I have represented individuals suffering from a variety of diseases such as asthma, harmful mold exposure and asbestosis which developed from exposure to chemicals and environmental elements.
-Having the opportunity to practice so many injury and occupational disease claims has allowed me to learn about the nature of a variety of injuries and illnesses, their treatment, and their disabling qualities.
+In my years of practice, I have handled claims involving almost every type of physical/orthopedic injury arising from traumatic events, such as bone fractures, torn ligaments and tendons, and disk herniations, as well as cumulative/repetitive trauma conditions such as carpal tunnel syndrome.
+I have also handled complex claims, including brain injuries and the development of injury-related psychological conditions.
+Further, I have represented individuals suffering from a variety of diseases such as asthma, harmful mold exposure and asbestosis that developed from exposure to chemicals and harmful environmental elements.
+Having the opportunity to practice so many injury and occupational disease claims has allowed me to learn about the nature of a variety of injuries and illnesses, their treatment and their disabling qualities.